Here you can find answers to commonly asked questions about Challenge Success.

-A: We offer a range of parent education services, including 90 minute presentations; a 6-week live parent education course; a 7-session online parent education course, and Frequently Asked Questions videos with Dr. Denise Pope, Dr. Madeline Levine, and Dr. Ken Ginsburg To inquire about hosting a presentation or course at a specific site, please contact Gina Morris at firstname.lastname@example.org.
+A: We offer a range of parent education services, including 90 minute presentations; a 6-week live parent education course; a 7-session online parent education course, and Frequently Asked Questions videos with Dr. Denise Pope, Dr. Madeline Levine, and Dr. Ken Ginsburg To inquire about hosting a presentation or course at a specific site, please contact Emeri Handler at email@example.com.
 Our website also has information that parents will find useful, including DVD’s from our conferences, access to local and national research, and a list of valuable books and websites.

 Q: How can I get a copy of the DVD for the fall conference?

 Q: What is the latest research on stress?

 A: We have compiled information on stress, along with other topics like sleep and sports overuse injuries, on our website.
 Visit the Research page to find our Do You Know fact sheet and white papers on topics like homework and cheating.

 A: Yes, Challenge Success is a 501(c)(3) non-profit organization.

 Q: How is Challenge Success funded?